dillonvuong/supplyframe-challenge/README.md

 ![image](https://user-images.githubusercontent.com/39756756/173314511-aac3b74d-8578-4d98-b087-43140f939b3b.png)

 ## How to run
+You will need Node v18.0.0 in order to run the new undici server-side fetch
 1. In root directory run ```npm install```
 2. Change .env_sample to .env and also input a working [Hackaday.io](https://dev.hackaday.io/) API key
 3. run ```npm run devStart```